 Part time status for TEACH Grant awards is defined as:

-- Undergraduates and Certification students enrolled with less than 12 credit hours, and
+- Undergraduates and Certification students enrolled with less than 12 credit hours and a minimum of 6 credit hours

-- Master candidates enrolled with less than 6 credit hours.
+- Master candidates enrolled with less than 9 credit hours and a minimum of 6 credit hours